sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/AllReposComparisonReport/readme.md

 --source: Path to the source JSON file containing repository details.
 --target: Path to the target JSON file containing repository details.
 --repos: Path to the text file containing repoKeys that the customer wants to migrate.
---out: Path to the output comparison file where the report will be generated.
+--out: the output comparison file where the report will be generated in the "ouput" folder.
 --source_server_id: Server ID of the source Artifactory.
 --target_server_id: Server ID of the target Artifactory.
 --total_repos_customer_will_migrate (optional): Specify the number of repositories that the customer is responsible for migrating.